blaiprat/jquery.cssQueue/README.md

 	delay:				"int" the executing of this step (in ms), defalut to 0
 	addClassName:		"String" name of the class or classes that will be added
 	removeClassName:	"String" name of the class or classes that will be removed
-	transition: 		"bool" if set to true, the plugin will wait to the transition to finish before continuing (default false)
+	waitForTransition: 	"bool" if set to true, the plugin will wait to the transition to finish before continuing (default false)
 	callBack:			"function" function to be called after the actual step is applied
 ```